Elvis Dumervil

 Elvis Kool Dumervil (born January 19, 1984) is an American former professional football defensive end and linebacker who played in the National Football League (NFL) for 12 seasons.
-He played college football for the Louisville Cardinals, winning the Bronko Nagurski Trophy and Ted Hendricks Award as a senior, and was selected by the Denver Broncos in the fourth round of the 2006 NFL draft.
+He played college football for the Louisville Cardinals, winning the Bronko Nagurski and Bill Willis trophies and the Ted Hendricks Award in 2005.
+Dumervil was selected by the Denver Broncos in the fourth round of the 2006 NFL draft.

 During his seven seasons with the Broncos, Dumervil was the NFL sacks leader in 2009.
 He was also named to two Pro Bowls and one first-team All-Pro.
 Dumervil spent his next four seasons with the Baltimore Ravens, where he extended his Pro Bowl selections to five and his first-team All-Pros to two, as well as setting the franchise record for single-season sacks.
 In his final season, he was a member of the San Francisco 49ers.

 Early life

 Dumervil was born in Miami, Florida.
 His parents were Haitian immigrants to Miami's Little Haiti neighborhood.
 Dumervil was named after Elvis Presley, of whom his father was a fan.
 Separated when Dumervil was three years old, they raised a total of 10 children.
 His half-brother Curry Burns (born 1981) is a former football safety.

 Dumervil attended Miami Jackson High School, where he was a two-sport star in football and track.
 He played high school football for the Jackson Generals team.
 Rated among the top 25 defensive ends by most football recruiting publications, Dumervil had a Jackson High School record 78 career sacks.